rcalixte/libqt6c/README.md

 ### Q6.
 Can I use Qt Creator/Designer and the Qt Resource system?

 There is a custom implementation of Qt's `uic` and `rcc` tools to allow using [Qt Creator](https://doc.qt.io/qtcreator/index.html) or [Qt Designer](https://doc.qt.io/qt-6/qtdesigner-manual.html) for form design and resource management with this library.
+There is full support for the additional widgets provided by the KDE Frameworks, enabled via command-line flags.
 The programs and their respective documentation are located at [`uic-c`](https://github.com/rcalixte/libqt6c/tree/master/cmd/uic-c) and [`qrc-c`](https://github.com/rcalixte/libqt6c/tree/master/cmd/qrc-c).

 > [!NOTE]
 > Only Qt Creator 16.0 (or higher) and Qt Designer 6.8.2 (or higher) are supported for use.
 Any existing `.ui` or `.qrc` files should be saved/exported from one of them for proper usage with these tools.
 Older versions can result in panics during execution and are not supported.